MAP Summer 2019 Law Clerks

 - Legal Services of South Central Michigan: LSSCM provides civil legal representation to low income persons, with an emphasis on homelessness prevention, domestic violence prevention, and access to needs-based governmental benefits.
-LSSCM has offices in Ann Arbor, Battle Creek, Jackson, Lansing, and Monroe. lsscm.org
+LSSCM has offices in Ypsilanti, Battle Creek, Jackson, Lansing, and Monroe. lsscm.org

-- Family Law Project: FLP, located in Ann Arbor, represents low-income survivors of domestic violence in family law and other matters. lsscm.org
+- Family Law Project: FLP, located in Ypsilanti, represents low-income survivors of domestic violence in family law and other matters. lsscm.org

-- Farmworker Legal Services: FLS, located in Kalamazoo and Ann Arbor, provides direct representation to indigent migrant and seasonal farmworkers and their dependents with an emphasis on employment-related claims including wage disputes, unsafe working conditions, inadequate housing, illegal evictions, issues related to their immigration status, denial of access to education and other public services, and discrimination.
-The majority of the FLS interns will be in Kalamazoo.
+- Farmworker Legal Services: FLS, located in Kalamazoo, provides direct representation to indigent migrant and seasonal farmworkers and their dependents with an emphasis on employment-related claims including wage disputes, unsafe working conditions, inadequate housing, illegal evictions, issues related to their immigration status, denial of access to education and other public services, and discrimination.
 To work at FLS, conversational Spanish is required. farmworkerlaw.org

 - Michigan Immigrant Rights Center: MIRC provides direct services to immigrant clients focusing on domestic violence and victims of crimes, citizenship, unaccompanied minors in removal proceedings, migrant farmworker law, and impact representation.
-MIRC also provides technical and co-counsel assistance and training to Michigan legal aid and pro bono attorneys handling immigration and immigrant rights matters, systemic advocacy on behalf of Michigan's low-income immigrants and their families, legislative and legal development tracking and analysis, coalition-building among immigration assistance providers and immigrant advocacy organizations statewide, and support and training for domestic violence survivor attorneys and advocates regarding the rights of battered immigrants.
+MIRC also provides technical and co-counsel assistance and training to Michigan legal aid and pro bono attorneys handling immigration and immigrant rights matters, systemic advocacy on behalf of Michigan's low-income immigrants and their families, legislative and legal development tracking and analysis, and coalition-building among immigration assistance providers and immigrant advocacy organizations statewide.
 Conversational Spanish ability is preferred.
-MIRC hosts summer interns in Ann Arbor and Kalamazoo. michiganimmigrant.org
+MIRC hosts summer interns in Ypsilanti, Grand Rapids, and Kalamazoo. michiganimmigrant.org

 - Michigan Elder Justice Initiative: MEJI, located in Lansing, advocates for low-income older adults and people with disabilities on issues related to healthcare, benefits, long term care, elder abuse, and individual rights.
 MEJI has a number of grant funded projects including serving as the ombudsman for residents of long term care facilities and beneficiaries enrolled in the MI Health Link project, promoting the rights of Medicaid and Medicare beneficiaries, and engaging in elder abuse prevention efforts.
 In addition, MEJI provides advice and support to legal services lawyers and other advocates serving low income elders and people with disabilities across the state.
 MEJI also undertakes systemic advocacy efforts, often in collaboration with state and federal advocacy partners. meji.org